Couples Therapy And Mental Health: Couples Counseling Techniques Guide

 Medically reviewed by April Justice, LICSW

-Updated October 20, 2024by Regain Editorial Team
+Updated December 12, 2024by Regain Editorial Team

-Content warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
+Content warning: Please be advised, that the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Looking to strengthen your relationship?

-This article will go over couples’ therapy techniques and how they aim to help couples improve things like relationship satisfaction and communication.
+This article will go over couples therapy techniques and how they aim to help couples improve things like relationship satisfaction and communication.

 Communication